mohamedgh16/Getting-started-with-inheritance-using-c-sharp/README.md

 ![inheritance tree](https://raw.githubusercontent.com/mohamedgh16/Getting-started-with-inheritance-using-c-/main/tree%20of%20inheritance.png)

  **In inheritance**, an object is often an object of another class and all derived classes are objects of their base class, Also note that constructors are not inherited.
- This is how you specify a class child derived from class father: `class child: father`
+ This is how you specify a class child derived from class father: `class child: father`.